ABOUT MAINE TEEN CAMP

 An avid outdoorsman, Jake believes in spending as much time in nature and community as possible.
 Jake loves to explore and travel the world.

 COMMUNICATION & TRAVEL DIRECTOR

 Andy (firstname.lastname@example.org) is originally from Newcastle, UK, and celebrates his 10th summer with us in 2022.
-Andy has been our Travel Director for 7 years and spends much of his summer collaborating and problem-solving with parents on the latest travel issues.
+Andy has been our Travel Director for 10 years and spends much of his summer collaborating and problem-solving with parents on the latest travel issues.
+Most recently Andy has been working full-time in our winter office overseeing communications.
+Andy became a nationally certified EMT (Emergency Medical Tech) in 2022.
 He’s a gifted youth outreach coordinator, having spent time in marketing and recruitment for the US Department of State designated program, CCUSA, and holds his degree in communication.
 A camp person to his core, Andy has coordinated and directed outdoor ed/trip programs at Y camps in Ontario, Canada.
 A seasoned traveler and adventure seeker, Andy has lived in Canada, Vietnam, Mexico, Cyprus, and Crete, and spent two years as a Junior Cruise Director traveling around Australia and New Zealand.
 Andy loves nature and the outdoors and often is found driving a ski boat or teaching a canoe class at camp, and arguably his favorite role at camp, hosting events or DJing all his favorite Mariah Carey tunes!

 DIRECTORS OF JOY AND HAPPINESS